Your Feedback

 If you're unsure about picking out the right equipment, you can go for a starter bundle.
 These usually include everything you need to get going right away.

-Starting with a Steel-String or Classical Guitar
+Start with a Western or Classical Guitar

 Our top picks for acoustic guitars for beginners